Frederick Hobbs (singer)

-Frederick Henry Hobbs (29 July 1874 – 11 April 1942) was a New Zealand-born singer, actor and theatre manager.
-After performing as a concert singer in New Zealand and Australia, and in opera and musicals in Britain, he joined the D'Oyly Carte Opera Company in 1914.
-There he played leading baritone and bass-baritone roles in the Gilbert and Sullivan operas for six years.
-After touring in Australasia with the J. C. Williamson company, he returned to England and became the stage manager for D'Oyly Carte in 1923 and its business manager from 1927 until his death.
+Frederick Henry Hobbs (29 July 1874 – 11 April 1942) was a New Zealand-born British singer, actor and theatre manager.
+After performing briefly as a concert singer in New Zealand and Australia, he moved to Britain, where he performed in opera and musicals.
+He joined the D'Oyly Carte Opera Company in 1914 and played leading baritone and bass-baritone roles in the Gilbert and Sullivan operas for six years.
+After touring in Australasia with the J. C. Williamson company for a year, he returned to London and became the stage manager for D'Oyly Carte in 1923 and its business manager from 1927 until his death.

 Early years

 Hobbs was born in Christchurch, New Zealand, to a large family with a background in music.
 His parents were Fred Hobbs, who was Mayor of Christchurch 1874–1877, and Elizabeth (Bessie) Hobbs, née Murray.
 He had eight brothers and three sisters.

 He trained as a singer and, early in his career, he received concert engagements throughout Australia and New Zealand.
 After moving to England in his twenties, he studied at the Guildhall School of Music and joined the Carl Rosa Opera Company, with whom he first appeared at the Grand Theatre in Islington.
 He later toured in Great Britain and South Africa in Edwardian musical comedies.